Hobe Ferris

-Albert Samuel "Hobe" Ferris (December 7, 1874 - March 18, 1938) was an English born major league second baseman during the 1900s.
+Albert Samuel "Hobe" Ferris (December 7, 1874 - March 18, 1938) was an American professional baseball second baseman.
 He holds the record for the lowest on-base percentage of any player in Major League Baseball history with over 5000 plate appearances, recording an OBP of just .265.
 Despite this, his career slugging percentage is higher than the league average of the period.

 Biography

 Although he grew up in Providence, Rhode Island, and was long thought to have been born there, census records indicate that he was born somewhere in England and immigrated to the United States with his parents in 1879.

 He was a shortstop in the minor leagues from 1898 to 1900, after which he was drafted by the Cincinnati Reds.
 He chose to jump to the newly formed American League instead, and signed with the Boston Americans.
 As the team had already signed a shortstop in Freddy Parent, Ferris moved to second base.
 He made his major league debut on April 26, 1901.